 3D printing is an emerging technology for cost effective rapid production of low volume tooling.
-Ultem 110 is a versatile 3D printed tooling solution that can be optimised through mould design to be suitable for a variety of tooling applications.
+Ultem 110 is a versatile 3D printed tooling solution that can be optimised through mold design to be suitable for a variety of tooling applications.

 3D printing can be an effective way to manufacture composite tooling.
 With materials like Ultem 1010 the technology can be used for high temperature composite lay-up and repair tools as well as sacrificial tooling.

-The 3D printing process generally has broader tolerances than the CNC milling process used in tooling board and CFRP mould manufacture.
+The 3D printing process generally has broader tolerances than the CNC milling process used in tooling board and CFRP mold manufacture.
 The nature of the process also results in a less glossy surface finish.
 However for the right job it means less material waste and can be done fast.

 Jigs and fixtures

 Plyable takes component CAD model and tools are designed.

 Molds are finished to the customer’s required specification.